NOTE: Due to staffing shortages, some businesses may have curtailed the days or hours they are open so call ahead!

 @110 2nd Ave.
 N. To be honest, I’d never heard of the Famous Saloon.
-I give them points for a cool lighting scheme in the main bar and a nice rooftop bar.
+I give them points for a cool lighting scheme in the main bar and a nice rooftop with a stage.
 If you walk straight to the back (unless a private party has it reserved), you’ll find the River Bar with nice views of the waterfront through a large window.
 The menu includes appetizers, salads, and entrees like chicken and waffles, steak sandwiches, and a BBQ pineapple burger; I haven’t tried it but I appreciate the menu item called Rascal Flattbread.
+Happy hour specials Tuesday-Friday, 11am-6pm include $4 for their house wine or a domestic beer.
 Hours: Tu-Sun, 11am-3am, Brunch served Sat/Sun 11am-3pm.

 @115 2nd Ave.
-N. They claim to have the cheapest drinks in the neighborhood.
-With $2 drafts and $3 bottles, they may be right.
+N. They claim to have the cheapest drinks in the neighborhood although my survey suggests it has a few rivals.
 Extending their love to the budget-minded, appetizers are $4 and $6 will buy you a burger, chicken wings, a hot dog or pizza.
 I’m guessing their profits come from the shots–and there’s a long list of options.
 Instead of a revolving pool of talent, they tend to go with a few artists and long-standing gigs.
 Who?
-Check their website to find out.
+Check their website with the link above to find out.
 Hours: M-W, 4pm-2am, Th-F, 1pm-2am, Sat 11am-2am, Sun 1pm-2am.

 Who’d I leave out?

-I didn’t include places off-Broadway that didn’t have much connection to the honky tonk vibe such as Wild Beaver Saloon (karaoke bar), Coyote Ugly Saloon (kinda like Hooters without the chicken wings), B.B.
-King’s Blues Club (heard some great blues bands here) and Alley Taps (although country is one of the featured genres),
+I didn’t include places off-Broadway that didn’t have much connection to the honky tonk vibe such as Coyote Ugly Saloon.

 Out of Downtown